 |October 23, 2017 (cancelled)||7:00 p.m.||Education|

 After several months of discussion, the NRC has developed reports from the Education, Effective Control, and Dog Waste Subcommittees.
-Dog Etiquette was also developed, as well as a report on the Natural Resources Values of Concord's most popular conservation lands.
+New Dog Rules were also developed, as well as a report on the Natural Resources Values of Concord's most popular Town conservation lands.
 Click on the links below to see these reports.